hemisemidemipresent/btd6-modding-tutorial/README.md

 ## Discord Servers
 [BTD6 Mods and Discussions](https://discord.gg/hENWNsd5pY) : Most public mods are here

-[Inferno Server](https://discord.gg/mZuRncU7ec) : Where Tewtiy gets his mods (note that most of them aren't public, especially the old ones)
+[Inferno Server](https://discord.gg/mZuRncU7ec) : Where Tewtiy gets his mods (note that most of them aren't public)

 ## Optional
-there are 2 main mod managers: [this one](https://github.com/TDToolbox/BTD6-Mod-Manager/releases/latest) and [this one](https://github.com/Inferno-Dev-Team/Inferno-Mod-Manager/releases/latest) mod managers are currently unnecessary and rather inflexible for `.dll` modding; it is as simple as dragging and dropping files into the folder
+there are 2 main mod managers: [this one](https://github.com/TDToolbox/BTD6-Mod-Manager/releases/latest) and [this one](https://github.com/Inferno-Dev-Team/Inferno-Mod-Manager/releases/latest) mod managers are currently unnecessary and rather inflexible for `.dll` modding; it is as simple as dragging and dropping files into the folder.

 # How to make mods